triggerdotdev/vscode-extension/README.md

 # JSON Hero support for VS Code

-Quickly view JSON in jsonhero.io
+Quickly view JSON in jsonhero.io - a beautiful JSON viewer for the web.

 ## Features